slavcp/spectato/README.md

 ## in the future (never happening)
  - track player health without getting banned
-*if any rule breaker knows how to do either of those, let me know 😉*
  - user-made camera tp waypoints
  - more settings to toggle certain features on/off
  - MIGRATE TO [TAURI](https://tauri.app/) (**actually** never happening)

 make an issue or dm `slaav` on discord for anything related